-Andreas Velten, Ph.D., is an Assistant Scientist in the Medical Engineering Group at the Morgridge Institute for Research and the Laboratory for Optical and Computational Instrumentation (LOCI).
+Andreas Velten, Ph.D., is an Assistant Professor in the Department of Electrical and Computer Engineering and the Department of Biostatistics & Medical Informatics.
 Andreas has extensive experience in optics and software design; he was one of “Top 35 Under 35”innovators in MIT's Technology Review and received the Popular Mechanics Breakthrough Award in 2012.

 Kevin Eliceiri, Scientific Advisor

-Kevin Eliceiri, PhD, is Director of Medical Engineering at the Morgridge Institute for Research and Director of the LOCI at the UW-Madison and is an internationally known expert in advanced light microscopy.
+Kevin Eliceiri, PhD, is Director of the Laboratory for Optical and Computational Instrumentation (LOCI) at the UW-Madison and is an internationally known expert in advanced light microscopy.
+He also leads multiscale imaging efforts in the departments of Medical Physics, Biomedical Engineering and the Morgridge Institute for Research.
 Kevin has a long track record of developing advanced optical and computational techniques for cancer imaging.

 Daniel Seemuth, Lead Engineer